 - Men who want to save money and are fed up of the inflated prices of cartridge blades.

 - Men who want the very best and appreciate Rolex, Aston Martin, Saville Row, fine wines and suchlike will appreciate the amazing results, outstanding build quality and fabulous design of the Genesis.

 - Men who want to buy one razor that’ll last a lifetime and more.

 - Men who suffer from ingrown hairs, sensitive skin and post shave irritation.

 - Men who just want to get a close, comfortable shave and enjoy shaving again.

-The Genesis retails at £310.00 and for that amount of money you want the very best.
 Believe me, the Genesis is the best razor I have ever used, in my ten years here I have used vintage gems like the Fatboy, the Slim, Hoffritz and Aristocrat and modern-day Feather, Merkur, Timor and Muhle razors, all are very good but none compare to the overall brilliance of the Genesis.